ltketola/cybersecuritymooc-2019-project1/README.md

 # cybersecuritymooc-2019-project1

+This file is recommended to read in raw mode.

 This course project includes a web application that has five different flaws from the OWASP top ten list (https://www.owasp.org/images/7/72/OWASP_Top_10-2017_%28en%29.pdf.pdf).

 FLAW 1: